lionheart/KeyboardAdjuster/README.md

 Why use this over any other libraries that solve a similar problem?

 All [Lionheart](http://lionheartsw.com) Swift and Objective-C libraries are built with a strong "no magic" philosophy.
-This means absolutely no:
+This means absolutely no usage of:

 * Method swizzling.
-* `objc_setAssociatedObject` or `objc_getAssociatedObject`
 * Custom operators.
+* Associated Objects (`objc_setAssociatedObject` / `objc_getAssociatedObject`).

 Our Swift libraries are all developed with a protocol-oriented philosophy.
-For more information, watch [WWDC 2015, Session 408](https://developer.apple.com/videos/play/wwdc2015-408/)
+For more information, watch [WWDC 2015, Session 408](https://developer.apple.com/videos/play/wwdc2015-408/).
+Additionally, our Swift libraries:

+* Always unwrap optionals safely, and never define implicitly unwrapped optionals.
+* Never depend on type-safety at runtime.

 ## History